-Bricks should be stored on sound, level ground and raised clear of wet and muddy areas to prevent contamination and staining.
-Storage areas should be sited close to the points of work to reduce unnecessary handling and minimise damage and waste.
-Bricks should be protected from the weather on site and during construction, including the covering of completed but uncapped brickwork.
+Whilst on site, and during construction, bricks should be protected from the weather, including the covering of completed but uncapped brickwork.
 Waterproof coverings should allow circulation of air.
 These precautions will reduce the likelihood of subsequent lime bloom, shrinkage and movement.
 Materials used in conjunction with concrete facing bricks should also be stored under protection.
 Damage and wastage will be minimised by mechanical methods of distribution to the points of work.
-Facing bricks should be lifted and placed - not thrown and tipped.
-Selection of bricks should be made by combining from 3 packs if possible and mixing loads where practical.
-Bricks should be kept as dry as possible with opened packs and bricks that are stacked out on site protected from the weather.
+Facing bricks should be lifted and placed not thrown and tipped.
+Selection of bricks should be made by combining from three packs if possible and mixing loads where practical.
+Bricks should be kept as dry as possible with opened packs and bricks that are stacked out on site fully protected from the weather.